Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e2 - Illustrious Scoundrel's Intrigue.md

 ---
 content: charm
 cost: ~
+duration: Instant
 essence: 2
 name: Illustrious Scoundrel's Intrigue
+rating: 2
+requires:
+- Heart of Phantom Thief
 shortDescription: Social at a larger audience via crime
-rating: 2
-requires: [Heart of Phantom Thief]
 splat: Second Sunrise
+tags:
+- Social
 trait: Larceny
 tree: Scoundrel
-tags:
-  - Social
+type: Simple
 ---

 Those who witness the results of the scoundrel's actions are inclined to think of him highly in some regard.